ctaylo21/jarvis/README.md

   <li><a href="http://ctags.sourceforge.net/">Ctags</a> - As mentioned above, ctags is required for a few of the plugins.
 After you have it installed, if you have a project located at  <code>~/code/project1</code> you can run this command: <code>ctags -R -f ~/.vim/mytags/project1 ~/code/project1</code> to have ctags recursively generate a tags file for your project located at <code>~/code/project1</code> and then place that tags file in <code>~/.vim/mytags/project1</code>.
 It's not required to do this but storing tag files in folders named after the project they represent is a nice way of keeping things organized.
 The final step is to run <code>:set tags=~/.vim/mytags/project1</code> inside of Vim.
   Here are a few things you can do with a tags file set up:
     <ul>
       <li> <code>(leader)]</code> - Vim's built in function jumping command.
-Simply place your cursor over a function definition and this command will take you where that function was defined (opening up a new file if necessary). </li>
+Simply place your cursor over a function definition and this command will take you to where that function was defined (opening up a new file if necessary). </li>
       <li> Autocomplete with SuperTab - As mentioned above, SuperTab allows you to take advantage of Vim's built in auto-completion and a tags file allows it to know about functions and classes in your entire project.</li>
        <li> Tagbar uses ctags to generate an overview of the current file so you can get an idea of the functions/variables that exists.
 This is especially helpful for large files. </li>
     <ul>